Destroyer-official/Destroyer_P2P/README.md

 1. **Structured JSON Logging**: Security status is now logged in a structured JSON format for easier parsing and analysis by automated tools.
 This includes a timestamp and unique ID for each check.

-2. **Military-Grade Security Scoring**: A numerical security score (0-100) is calculated based on the security features enabled and configuration quality.
-The scoring system prioritizes features essential for a military-grade secure P2P system.
+2. **Security Scoring**: A numerical security score (0-100) is calculated based on the security features enabled and configuration quality.
+The scoring system prioritizes features essential for a maximum secure P2P system.
 Scores are categorized as:
-   - 98-100: MILITARY-GRADE
    - 90-97: EXCELLENT
    - 80-89: GOOD
    - 70-79: MODERATE